unneon/icie/README.md

 The instructions can be found in [CONTRIBUTING.md].
 The project is still in development, the Rust language does not have an official VS Code API, there is a custom build system, it uses WebAssembly which is still in heavy development, and it also patches the compiler output with regexes to remove some type checks, but nevertheless I have tried to make it as streamlined as possible.
-If you have any trouble, just ask me at [our Discord]!
+If you have any trouble, just create a [GitHub issue]!

 [AtCoder]: https://atcoder.jp
 [CodeChef]: https://www.codechef.com/